Charging contacts and inductive charging for vehicles

 Charging contacts compared to the advantages of Wiferion battery charging station for vehicles

-Today’s batteries that are charged in mobile robots are mostly based on the century-old system of charging contacts at the end of springs, first patented in 1899.
+Today’s batteries that are charged in autonomous guided vehicles and mobile robots are mostly based on the century-old system of charging contacts at the end of springs, first patented in 1899.

 Spring-loaded collector contacts (spring contacts) drag or hang below the mobile robot in use and have low ground clearance and narrow height tolerance because they must physically slide up a ramp on the base: If they are mounted too low, they touch the floor or hit the side of the pedestal.
 If they are mounted too high, charging contacts have weak spring pressure or have no contact at all.
 Over time, they also have a high wear rate because the charging contacts are constantly sliding across the charging surfaces.

 The magnetic effect of the charging contacts are complex, heavy, bulky and expensive systems whose capacity is nowhere near the capacity of large copper contacts that physically press against each other.
 The applications thus very specific and limited.

 Our inductive charging system provides a precise high current charging solution for mobile robots and Automated Guided Vehicles (AGV).
 Unlike a charging contact, it consists of a stationary pad, typically mounted on the ground, and a mobile unit mounted on the vehicle.
 Wiferion uses magnetic resonance based inductive energy transfer without the need for additional energy from the battery.
 The very low profile of the stationary charging unit and the mobile pad allow for much more compact charging configurations than any other battery charging system and thus more application areas.
 Its also fitted for the perfect opportunity charging of batteries.